 Instructions to find your Apple router's IP address

 Most Apple routers have a default IP address of 10.0.1.1.

 is required when accessing the

 to configure it.

 Since some of the models don't follow the standards, you'll have to check in the table below if the common default doesn't work.

-You can also check the instructions on how to figure out your Apple router ip if you're connected to the router's network, or use the following tool to automatically find your Apple router's ip address .
+You can also check the instructions on how to figure out your Apple router ip if you are connected to the router's network.

 AirPort Extreme Base Station A1034

 AirPort Extreme Base Station A1034 default username & password

 How to find out your Apple router gateway IP